botanicus/data.blog/posts/2019-06-25-why-i-switched-from-macbook-to-ipad-pro/post.md

 ### Camera & scanner apps

 As much as iPad is not the perfect device for photography, I do use it at times.
-Especially for scanning documents, with the Scanner Pro app, where it's not even as clumsy, I actually found it quite practical.
+Especially for scanning documents, with the [Scanner Pro app][scanner-pro-app], where it's not even as clumsy, I actually found it quite practical.

 ### iCloud back-up & restore